RESOURCE MENU

 Email: aid@andersonuniversity.edu

 Under federal law, the authority for schools to make new Perkins Loans ended on September 30, 2017, and final disbursements were permitted through June 30, 2018.
 As a result, students can no longer receive Perkins Loans.
-For more information about Perkins Loans, visit https://studentaid.gov/understand-aid/types/loans/perkins.
+A borrower who received a Perkins Loan can learn more about mnaaging the repayment of the loan buy contacting Heartland ECSI, which services Perkins Loans borrowed at AU.
+For more information about Perkins Loans.
+For more information about Perkins Loans, visit here or contact the below individual:

 Contact: Ginny Pekarik